drandreaskrueger/chainhammer/tobalaba.md

 ## quickstart

-* sync your energyweb client: `./target/release/parity --chain tobalaba --pruning=archive --geth --rpcapi "web3,eth,personal,net,parity" --db-compaction=ssd --cache-size=2048 --no-persistent-txqueue --tx-queue-mem-limit=0 --tx-queue-per-sender=5001 --tx-queue-gas=off`
+* sync your energyweb client, with some special switches: `./tobalaba-node-start.sh`
-* put some Tobalaba-Ether onto the first address of that node; and its passphrase into `account-passphrase.txt`
+* put Tobalaba-Ether onto the first address of that node; and its passphrase into `account-passphrase.txt`
-* clone this repo (and checkout e.g. commit 12d6de2e because that definitely contains the correct `config.py`)
+* clone this repo (and checkout e.g. commit cd844ea7 because that definitely contains [the correct](#config) `config.py`)
 * install the [virtualenv & dependencies](https://gitlab.com/electronDLT/chainhammer/blob/master/README.md#dependencies) - each of the following terminals needs to start that venv first, with `source py3eth/bin/activate`
 * first terminal:   `./tps.py`
 * second terminal: `./deploy.py notest && ./send.py threaded2 23`